cjh510/two-stage/README.md

-# Two-Stage Framework for Synergistic Modeling of Primary Tumor-Lymph Node Interactions Enhances Metastasis Prediction in Head and Neck Cancer Using CT Imaging
+# Lymph Node Metastasis Detection by Tumor–Node Joint Modeling in Head and Neck Cancer